JacobBas/nvim-config/README.md

 Other than that, the Neovim documentation is pretty comprehensive and worth the read if you want to configure nvim yourself.

+## Backlog Items
+- For neo-notes I want to see if I can put in a navigation menu so that it is easier to switch between different notes files within the directory.
+Also, since tree-sitter has been introduced into neovim is might be a cool project to see if there is an easy way to handle working with markdown files in terms of searching through stuff.